phildimond/AmberElectricityAPI/README.md

 SiteID and then instantiate a new instance using the site ID for further calls.

 Both synchronous and asynchronous versions of the calls are included.

+> Changes

+2nd Sept 2024: Non-breaking: added Amber API rate limit processing on call responses.
+Most recent rate values are available as properties of the AmberElectricityAPI class.
+They will be null if they have never been populated.